amusi/machine-learning-yearning-cn/README.md

 Chapter 53.
 Error Analysis by Parts

 Chapter 54.
-Beyond supervised learning: What’s next?

-Chapter 55.
-Building a superhero team - Get your teammates to read this
+Attributing error to one part

+Chapter 55: General case of error attribution

 Chapter 56.
-Big picture
+Error analysis by parts and comparison to human-level performance

 Chapter 57.
-Credits
+Spotting a flawed ML pipeline

+Chapter 58.
+Building a superhero team - Get your teammates to read this